mariogc55/mp3_Android_apk/README.md

 <img width="411" height="691" alt="image" src="https://github.com/user-attachments/assets/d931cd7b-38d9-4593-9eff-e22b25a9aa02" />

 ## Version 3
-#### The whole programm has been updated with new buttons and menu but github is not letting me add images about it
+#### The whole programm has been updated with new buttons and menu but github is not letting me add images about it.

 <img width="411" height="1200" alt="image" src="https://github.com/user-attachments/assets/43602f0e-f6ef-4b22-8356-db4d41028aa8" />